man page RantI've been involved in a discussion of documentation on one of RedHat's mailing lists, which culminated in my posting the following rant:

 tending a printer for a couple of hours could print out their own, using a

-combination of find
+combination of find and man -t (which

 produced, as it does now, a typeset page on STDOUT).